Skip to main content

 7. Symptoms impair your functional abilities and impact social interactions, work, and other daily activities.

-8. The symptoms are not caused by medication, illness, or substance harm.
+8. The symptoms are not from medication, illness, or substance harm.

 FAQs About PTSD